keflavich/w51_singledish_h2co_maps/README.rst

 W51 Single Dish maps
 ====================

-Repository for a paper to be published in A&A.
+Repository for a paper to be published in A&A and posted on arxiv_.

 The data are publicly available from http://thedata.harvard.edu/dvn/dv/W51_H2CO.